soufianeisnotafunction/pomodoro-node/README.md

 >* [Colors](https://www.npmjs.com/package/colors)
 >* [say](https://www.npmjs.com/package/say)
 >
->You can  simply install those packages by typing : `npm init`
+>You can  simply install those packages by typing : `npm install`
 >
 >>####Note for Linux user :
 >>You need to install Festival by typing :